Slippery When Wet: Warehouse Trip and Slip Hazards

 - Spilled product.
 For environments like frozen food distribution centers, spilled products pose serious slip hazards.
 Example: frozen beans on a warehouse floor act like miniature ball bearings.
 If any product is spilled in your warehouse, clean it up ASAP.

-Don’t Trip During Your Forklift Certification Test – Sign Up with CertifyMe Today!
+Don’t Trip During Your Forklift Certification Test and Get Up to Speed on OSHA Slips, Trips & Falls Regulations – Sign Up with CertifyMe Today!

 Now that you know how to avoid certain trip and slip hazards, it’s time to gain a solid footing with your forklift certification.
 CertifyMe.net offers customized training packages for forklift drivers of any skill level.
 Sign up today – become OSHA compliant in no time.
 It’s the best move you can make for your forklift driving career!